epigen-bioinfolab/PLUTON/readme.md

 # PLUTON (cross-PLatform aUtomated TOol for Nipt)
 ### An integrative, user-friendly and flexible framework for NIPT Analysis

 PLUTON is an integrative and flexible framework including several methods for quality control analysis, align-reads pre-processing, chromosomal aneuploidies prediction and accurate gender prediction.
+This automated pipeline is an open-source shell package including several selected and benchmarked tools such as MultiQC, FastQC, SAMtools, Picard, Bowtie 2 and WisecondorX which will allow execution of pre-processing of aligned reads and prediction of fetal gender and chromosomal aneuploidies (if any) with simple initial commands.
+We provide optimized reference data, sample data and also user-guidelines to execute this novel method in the Linux environment.
+This open-source pipeline may contribute to wider acceptability and implementation of NIPT in clinical context to end-users.
+It may also reduce the complexity of handling laboratory processing next-generation sequencing data, time-consumption to perform NIPT and the demand of risky invasive procedures of prenatal testing.

 ## Dependencies